 3) Because Everyone Can Become a Vending Machine Owner!

 This reason isn’t widely known but basically, each and everyone can apply to set up their own vending machine.
-After the application is approved by the management company, you’ll pay an installation fee of ten thousands of yen (a couple of thousand dollars).
+After the application is approved by the management company, you’ll pay an installation fee of tens of thousands of yen (a few hundred dollars).
 If the spot you chose for your vending machine is good, however, it’s a lucrative business and quite a few people have done this as a kind of side job.
 As of 2017, all vending machine slots in Japan are taken.

 4) Because the Maintenance is Flawless!